asayers/cbdr/README.md

 ### Benchmarking commit A, then benchmarking commit B

-Taking all measurements for one commit in a single session is tempting, because it allows you to build the necessary artefacts, benchmark them, and then delete them before moving on the next commit.
-It has two disadvantages:

-* You can't dynamically increase the number of samples based on the CI of the diff.
-(You could take samples until the CI of the mean for the commit is small, but in the end you might find that the CI for the diff is still too wide.)
-* Noise which fluctuates at the second- or minute-scale becomes correlated with commits.
-Such sources of noise are very common in benchmarking rigs.
+Most benchmarking software I see takes a bunch of measurements of the first thing, then a bunch of measurements of the second thing, then performs some analysis on the two samples.
+I suggest that you don't do this; instead, randomly pick one of your commits to measure each time you do a run.
+This has two advantages:

-  Eg. imaging a cron jobs starts just as you start benchmarking commit B;
+* If results are correlated with time, then they're correlated with time-varying noise.
+Imagine you finish benchmarking commit A on a quiet machine, but then a cron jobs starts just as you start benchmarking commit B;
+  the penalty is absorbed entirely by commit B!
+This applies to intermittent noise which varies at the second- or minute-scale, which is very common in benchmarking rigs.

-  the penalty is absorbed entirely by commit B.  If you randomize the measurements then the penalty will be even spread across both commits.
+  On the other hand, if you randomize the measurements then the penalty of the cron job in the example above will be even spread across both commits.
+  It will hurt the precision of your results, but not the accuracy.
+* You can dynamically increase the number of samples until you achieve a desired presicion.
+After each sample you look at how wide the confidence interval of the mean-difference is, and if it's too wide you take another measurement.

+  If you perform the measurements in order, then at the time you decide to move on from commit A to commit B, you only have access to the confidence interval of the mean for commit A at the start, not the mean-difference.
+  Just because you have a precice estimate of the mean for commit A, it doesn't mean you're going to have enough data for a precice estimate of the mean-difference.

+I get it: you want to build commit A, benchmark it, then build commit B in the same checkout (replacing the artifacts from commit A).
+Just save the artifacts somewhere.
+I use $HOME/.cache/$PROJECT_bench/$SHORTREV.

 ### Saving old benchmark results for later use

 This is just a more extreme version of "benchmarking commit A, then benchmarking commit B", except now your results are correlated with sources of noise which vary at the day- or month-scale.
 Is your cooling good enough to ensure that results taken in the summer are comparable with results taken in the winter?
 (Ours isn't.)

-#### But...
-I don't want to re-benchmark old commits!
+Did you upgrade any hardware between now and then?
+How about software?

-Freshly benchmarking the base gives a number of advantages (in addition to improving the resulting data, as explained above): your CI runs are now (1) stateless and (2) machine-independent.
+In addition to improving the quality of your data, freshly benchmarking the base means your CI runs are now (1) stateless and (2) machine-independent.
 If you want to reuse old results, you need to maintain a database and a dedicated benchmarking machine.
+If you re-bench the base, you can use any available CI machine and all it needs is your code.

-The downside of re-benchmarking is that your CI machines will spend - at most - 2x longer on benchmarking.
-Is that a resource you really need to claw back?
+Re-benchmarking old commits feels like a waste of CPU-time; but your CI machines will spend - at most - 2x longer on benchmarking.
+Is that _really_ a resource you need to claw back?

 ### Plotting the means and eyeballing the difference